 Manzelli’s plays go right for the funny bone.
 In Mandate by Kelly Younger, a husband with two daughters and a need for male companionship (Uribe) comes on a little two strong to another dad (Sylvain) on and outing set up by their wives.
 In Human Resources by R. Eric Thomas, a traditional office worker (Wahl) is flummoxed by his new coworkers, as they all appear to be Avenue Q-style puppets.

 Tei imbues his plays with his quirky vision.
-In Mrs. Evelyn Foxy and Her Low Orbit Anxiety by Steve Yockey and commissioned by City Theatre, Tei employs haunting and funny images to punctuate the tale of a woman (Dimon) with an intense fear of falling space debris and a desire to keep others safe, even if it means trapping them in her home.
+In Mrs. Evelyn Foxy and Her Low Orbit Anxiety by Steve Yockey and commissioned by City Theater, Tei employs haunting and funny images to punctuate the tale of a woman (Dimon) with an intense fear of falling space debris and a desire to keep others safe, even if it means trapping them in her home.
 In Let’s Get Physical, another play by Younger, a patient (Wahl) is put in an awkward situation by his doctor (Sylvain) during his physical exam.

 In Cougar by Holli Harms, a woman (Stephens) waiting to reunite with an old boyfriend gets a surprise when the man’s handsome son (Uribe) shows up instead.